What is Academic Probation?

 Progress Probation: You are placed on progress probation if you attempted 12 or more cumulative units and "W", "I" and "NC" units reach or exceed half the cumulative units attempted.
 You will be removed from progress probation status when the cumulative number of "W", "I" and "NC" units recorded is less than half the cumulative units attempted.

-- You may not be able to register for classes until a probation workshop is attended
+- You may not be able to register for classes until a Back to Success workshop is attended

 - Suspension of Financial Aid